Your Position: Home - Auto Bearing - The Ultimate Buyer's Guide for Purchasing Thrust Roller Bearings

 Within these groups, there are sub-categories of bearings that have unique features or optimized designs to enhance performance.

-In this bearing selection guide, we&#;ll cover the four things you need to know about your application in order to choose the right type of bearing.
+In this bearing selection guide, we will cover the four things you need to know about your application in order to choose the right type of bearing.

 Bearing loads are generally defined as the reaction force a component places on a bearing when in use.

-When choosing the right bearing for your application, first you should find the bearing&#;s load capacity.
-The load capacity is the amount of load a bearing can handle and is one of the most important factors when choosing a bearing.
+When choosing the right bearing for your application, first, you should find the bearing’s load capacity.
+The load capacity is the amount of load a bearing can handle and is one of the most important factors when selecting a bearing.

-Bearing loads can either be axial (thrust), radial or a combination.
+Bearing loads can be axial (thrust), radial, or a combination.

 An axial (or thrust) bearing load is when force is parallel to the axis of the shaft.

 A radial bearing load is when force is perpendicular to the shaft.
-Then a combination bearing load is when parallel and perpendicular forces produce an angular force relative to the shaft.
+A combination bearing load occurs when both parallel and perpendicular forces produce an angular force relative to the shaft.

 To learn more about axial and radial ball bearings, contact our team of engineers!